Edit an Article (running DNN Docs Locally on Your Machine)

 git remote -vType

 git remote -vto list your remotes.
 If you are new to Git then you should have 2 remotes.
-Youroriginandupstreamwhereoriginis your forked repo and yourupstreamis the main DNN Docs repo.Create an Issue on GitHub that corresponds with the edit you're working on by clicking the "New Issue" button in the browser.
+Youroriginandupstreamwhereoriginis your forked repo and yourupstreamis the main DNN Docs repo; both on Github.Create an Issue on GitHub that corresponds with the edit you're working on by clicking the "New Issue" button in the browser.
 Be sure to include relevant information providing context to the issue in the description/comment section.
 This helps reviewers understand what you're working on.

 Make note of the issue number that GitHub generates.